kjregan120/cs668_capstone/README.md

 Nearly all of the analysis was conducting using Google Colab which is a free python interpreter.
 However, to access it you will need a gmail account.

-#### Description of Files
+### Description of Files
 #### TEU Growth Rates.IPYNB
-is the Colab file that walks through the python scripts needed for the presentation.
+The Colab file that walks through the python scripts needed for the presentation.

 #### TOP_90_Ports_Uploaded
-is the 90 ports where TEU information was obtained.
+The 90 ports where TEU information was obtained.
 It's the input file needed for the

+#### Port_TEU_Output.csv
+An output of the dataset which includes the results of PCA, Classification, and slope.